thr2301/The-language-cpy/README.txt

-***.
+**This text will be bold**

 This is a compiler that compiles a language callwd cpy to RISC-V assembly.
-It was created from the scratch for the project of the university course Complilers 1 ***
+It was created from the scratch for the project of the university course Complilers 1

-## Instructions for the execution:
+Instructions for the execution:

-## Some test files are:
+Some test files are:
 i) test.cpy
 ii) onlyMainTest.cpy
 iii) moreThanOneDeclarationsTest.cpy